Annapurna Circuit Trek Difficulties

 December to January

-These are winter months in Nepal where the high mountains are covered in snow and the sky is clear blue presenting the stunning view of nature.
+These are winter months in Nepal where the high mountains are covered in snow and the sky is clear blue presenting a stunning view of nature.
 The chances of rainfall in winter are relatively low.

 The trekkers will be able to enjoy the obstructed view of the entire Himalayan ranges.
 The lodges, roads, and teahouses are less crowded compared to the peak season in Annapurna Circuit Trek.